 - 5.1 For segregated arrangements, the terms of the long-term relationship between the Trustee and its managers are set out in separate Investment Management Agreements (IMAs).
 These document the Trustee's expectations of their managers, alongside the investment guidelines they are required to operate under. - 5.2 The investment guidelines are based on the policies set out in this Statement (the SIP).
 The Trustee shares its SIP with the managers periodically, with the aim of ensuring managers invest in line with the Trustee's policies. - 5.3 For pooled arrangements, the Fund's investments are managed according to standardised fund terms.
-These are reviewed by the Fund's legal adviser and Investment Consultant at the point of investment and following any material changes notified by the manager to ensure that they are aligned with the Fund's long-term investment strategy and market best practice. - 5.4 When relevant, the Trustee requires its investment managers to invest with a medium-to longterm time horizon, and use any rights associated with the investment to drive better long-term outcomes.
+These are reviewed by the Fund's legal adviser and Investment Consultant at the point of investment and following any material changes notified by the manager to ensure that they are aligned with the Fund's long-term investment strategy and market best practice. - 5.4 When relevant, the Trustee requires its investment managers to invest with a medium-to long-term time horizon, and use any rights associated with the investment to drive better long-term outcomes.
 For some asset classes, the Trustee does not expect the respective asset managers to make decisions based on maximizing long-term performance.
-These may include investments that provide risk reduction through diversification or through hedging, consistent with the Trustee's strategic asset allocation. - 5.5 The Trustee appoints its investment managers with an expectation of a long-term partnership, which encourages active ownership of the Fund's assets.
+These may include investments that provide risk reduction through diversification or through hedging, consistent with the Trustee's strategic asset allocation. - 5.5 The Trustee appoints its investment managers with the expectation of a long-term partnership, which encourages active ownership of the Fund's assets.
 When assessing a manager's performance, the focus is on longer-term outcomes and is assessed over a medium to longer-term timeframe, subject to a minimum of three years. - 5.6 The Trustee would not expect to terminate a manager's appointment based purely on short-term performance.
 However, a manager's appointment could be terminated within a shorter timeframe than three years due to other factors such as a significant change in business structure, the investment team or non-alignment with the Trustee's principles.
-Managers' alignment with the Trustee's principles are monitored periodically. - 5.7 Managers are paid an ad valorem fee for a defined set of services.
-The Trustee reviews the fees periodically to confirm they are in line with market practices. - 5.8 The Trustee periodically reviews the portfolio transaction costs and managers' portfolio turnover ranges, where the data is disclosed and available.
-The Trustee will then determine whether the costs incurred were within reasonable expectations.
+Managers' alignment with the Trustee's principles are monitored periodically. - 5.7 Managers are generally paid an ad valorem fee for a defined set of services.
+Performance fees may be agreed where appropriate to the mandate in question.
+The Trustee reviews the fees periodically to confirm they are in line with market practices. - 5.8 On behalf of the Trustee, the Investment Consultant will periodically review the portfolio transaction costs and managers' portfolio turnover ranges, where the data is disclosed and available.
+If the Investment Consultant determines the costs incurred to be outside of reasonable expectations, this will be raised with the Trustee accordingly.
+Where appropriate the Trustee, through it's Investment Consultant, will then raise these costs with the respective manager.